chef-boneyard/chef-rfc/new/property.md

 # Resource Properties

-We rename `attribute` to `property` on resource, with a few differences.
+We add `property` DSL to resources, similar to (and interoperable with) LWRP `attribute`.

-There are no backwards compatibility issues with this proposal, as all modified functionality hangs off of a new keyword.
+It works very similarly to attribute syntax.
+There are no backwards compatibility issues with this proposal, as all `attribute` functionality remains the same.

 ## Motivation